There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 As much as I love a winter hike in the mountains I don’t always have the time to go.
 And on days when the driving is gnarly I’d rather opt for something closer.
 Fortunately in Calgary we’re spoiled for choices – both within the city and close by.

-I’ve chosen these 5 easy winter walks near Calgary as examples of where you can go within a 40 minute drive of the city.
+I’ve chosen these 5 easy winter walks near Calgary (actually seven now as I keep finding new ones) as examples of where you can go within a 40 minute drive of the city.
 Opt outside and enjoy all our winter sunshine and fresh air.

 The 4,800 acres that make up the Ann and Sandy Cross Conservation Area just south of Calgary can be accessed via over 20 kilometres of hiking trails that double as snowshoe trails in winter.
 (Cross-country skiing is not allowed.)

-There are easier, family friendly options including the 2.2 Mountain Lookout Trail.
+There are easier, family friendly options including the 2.2 km Mountain Lookout Trail.

 The conservation area is located off of Highway 22x on 160th Street West.
 It’s open from 4 AM – 11 PM.
 Don’t bring your dog.